1 John 5 (New Living Translation)

 The End of 1 John

 John Wesley’s brother, Charles, was a prolific hymn writer.
-One of my favorites from the Wesley collection is sung here by the Mormon Tabernacle Choir — “Love Divine, All Loves Excelling.”
+One of my favorites from the Wesley collection is sung HERE by Keswick Praise, out of England — “Love Divine, All Loves Excelling.”

 I hope you have enjoyed this week and the Scriptures that point over and over again to the LOVE of God that is so graciously given to us and that we can cheerfully share with others.
 If you have been particularly touched by anything from 1 John, please share it with us.
 Just hit Reply/Comment below!
-And next week we are back in the thick of the Old Testament, picking up with 1 Kings and the death of King David.
+And next week we are back in the thick of the Old Testament — the twelve chapters of Daniel.
+Some great stories ahead!

 New Living Translation (NLT) Holy Bible.
 New Living Translation copyright © 1996, 2004 by Tyndale Charitable Trust.
 Used by permission of Tyndale House Publishers.